andrewhtsai/Interactive-Lab-Hub/Lab 3/README.md

 *Include videos or screencaptures of both the system and the controller.*

 Here is a video demonstrating our system: https://drive.google.com/file/d/1SUpWerY2CTSv-QRWXjFIHoZzKEhVfbUO/view?usp=sharing

+For the camera interface used with Flask, we used some examples from [here](https://github.com/EbenKouao/pi-camera-stream-flask).
 ## Test the system
 We had two of Sujith's housemates help test out our system and provide some feedback.